Generic selectors

 In a large sense, idolatry and harlotry are matters of the mind and heart.
 Notice the accusation by God in Ezekiel:

 Idolatry and harlotry are abominations to God and He uses these metaphors as warnings to repent and obey His Law.
-As Ezekiel 44:7 says, “they have broken My covenant because of all your abominations.”
+As Ezekiel 44:7 says, “they broke My covenant because of all your abominations.

 Even though sin, evil, and wickedness are specific terms for all that is against God, idolatry and harlotry are metaphors for the same.
 They are abominations to God and the worst of all accusations because they violate a covenant with Him as is clear with the ancient Israelites.